 A Soviet T-54 tank on the streets of Budapest during the crackdown against the Hungarian Uprising.

-At first the Soviets said it would start a take its soldiers out of Hungary, but Soviet leaders changed their minds and moved to stop the revolution.
-On November 4, a large Soviet force entered Budapest and other regions of the country.
-The Hungarians fought back for a week before being crushed by the Soviet force.
-Over 2,500 Hungarians and 700 Soviet troops were killed, and 200,000 Hungarians fled as refugees.
-Mass arrests continued for months as the Soviet-backed, communist government returned and stopped all public protests.
-The public could not talk about the revolution in Hungary for more than 30 years.
+At first the Soviets said it would take its soldiers out of Hungary, but Soviet leaders changed their minds and moved to stop the revolution.
+A large Soviet army entered Hungary.
+The Hungarians fought back for a week before being crushed by the Soviet invasion.
+Over 2,500 Hungarians and 700 Soviet troops were killed, and 200,000 Hungarians left the country.
+A new Soviet-backed, communist government returned and stopped all public protests.
+They arrested thousands of people who had been part of the first rebellion and passed laws to stop people from even talking about what had happened.

-These changes were not well liked by the Soviets, who after trying to discuss them, sent half a million Warsaw Pact troops and tanks to occupy, or monitor, the country.
-A non-violent resistance, or protest, happened across the whole country, including painting over and turning street signs to confuse the Soviets.
-The Czechoslovakians stayed out past curfews and one protestor, Jan Palach set himself on fire in Prague’s Wenceslas Square to protest for his freedom of speech.
-While the Soviet military had thought that it would take four days to take control over the country, the resistance held out for eight months.
+The Soviets did not like these changes and sent half a million Warsaw Pact soldiers and tanks into Czechoslovakia to force the government there to go back to Soviet-style communism.
+Across the country, people worked against the Soviets.
+They painted over and turned street signs to confuse the Soviets.
+They broke laws and one protester, Jan Palach, set himself on fire in Prague’s Wenceslas Square to protest for freedom of speech.
+While the Soviet army had thought that it would take four days to take over the country, the resistance held out for eight months.

-In the end, however, the hope for real change was crushed by the force of the Soviet and Warsaw Pact troops.
-By the end of 1968 the government controlled the economy and there were limits on freedom again.
-It would be another 20 years before the people of Czechoslovakia enjoyed basic civil rights.
+In the end, however, the hope for real change was crushed by the Soviet army.
+It would be another 20 years before the people of Czechoslovakia enjoyed basic rights.

 THE POLICE STATE

-In the case of the revolutions in Hungary and Czechoslovakia, the Soviet Union had to use its army to put down rebellion or revolution.
-Normally, however, in the Soviet Union and the world’s other communist nations, the government used fear and surveillance, or spying, to control the people.
+In the case of the revolutions in Hungary and Czechoslovakia, the Soviet Union had to use its army to get what it wanted.
+Normally, however, in the Soviet Union and the world’s other communist countries, the government used fear and surveillance, or spying, to control the people.

-In most dictatorships, both communist and otherwise, the normal police forces are helped by a secret police.
-In the Soviet Union, the KGB served this role.
+In most dictatorships, both communist and non-communist, the normal police departments are helped by the secret police.
+In the Soviet Union, the secret police were called the KGB.
 In East Germany, they were known as the Stasi, in China as the Juntong, and in North Korea as the State Security Department.
-Regardless of their name, they all work the same way.
-The people of the Soviet Union, Eastern Europe, China, Vietnam, Cuba and North Korea knew they were being watched, that the secret police were listening to their phone calls, reading their mail, and monitoring where they travelled, where they shopped, and who they talked to.
-In an effort to protect themselves from suspicion, people promised the secret police that they would serve as spies to keep an eye on their neighbors.
-After the Cold War ended, historians read the Stasi’s files and found that nearly every East German had been so afraid of persecution that they had promised to be snitches for the secret police.
+No matter what they are called, they all work the same way.
+The people of the Soviet Union, Eastern Europe, China, Vietnam, Cuba and North Korea knew they were being watched, that the secret police were listening to their phone calls, reading their mail, and keeping track of where they traveled, where they shopped, and who they talked to.
+If they did something the government didn’t like, they knew the secret police would find out.

 THE GULAG ARCHIPELAGO

-The Gulag was created by Vladimir Lenin immediately after the founding of the Soviet Union and ran forced labor camps.
-The camps held a wide range of prisoners, from regular criminals to political competitors.
-Large numbers were convicted without a trial by groups of three government judges called troikas.
-The entire system reached its peak during Josef Stalin’s rule from the 1930s through the 1950s when more than 100,000 people were put in jail in the Gulag system.
-The camps stayed in operation until the 1980s.
+The Gulag was started by Vladimir Lenin right after he took over Russia and turned it into the Soviet Union.
+It was a collection of forced labor camps.
+The camps held a wide range of prisoners, from regular criminals to people who had worked against Lenin and the communist government.
+Large numbers of people were sent to the Gulag without a trial by groups of three government judges called troikas.
+The Gulags reached its peak during Joseph Stalin’s rule when more than 100,000 people were sent to the Gulags.

 Primary Source: Photograph